 Looking for a new job in the coming months after you receive that huge bonus from your employers?
 Research suggests that it takes approximately one month per $10,000 of income to look for a suitable new job.
-However, if you are feeling miserable in your current role and desperate to look for new opportunities, you may want to accelerate that process.
+However, if you’re more than ready to move on, you may want to accelerate that process.

 Luckily, there are easy ways to fast track your own job search without spending too much of your own resources, provided you carefully plan and prepare to launch your search with all your bullets before you begin your job hunt.